Dragoslav Račić: Battle of Višegrad

-Communist Partisan invasion of Serbia
+Defence against Partisan incursion into Serbia

 On 7 May 1944, Račić and other officers from HQ of Cer Corps participated on the meeting with representatives of Nedić regime and officers of Serbian State Guard in Monastery Radovašnica to discuss how to protect Serbia from Communist terror.
 Račić emphasized that the main task of his unit is to "protect Serbia from communists".
 Račić proposed that Germans should provide his unit with 100 machine guns and 1,000 guns, but this proposal was futile because Germans did not provided him with requested arms, and situation on the field remained as it was.

-During period of May of 1944.
-Chetnik terror culminated in Šabac(Podrinje) Okrug.
-Chetniks under Račić's command murdered 7 villages in Voćnjak near Loznica in two instances, 7th and 11th of May.
+During period of May 1944 Chetnik terror culminated in Šabac (Podrinje) Okrug.
+Chetniks under Račić's command killed 7 villagers at Voćnjak, near Loznica, in two instances, on 7 and 11 May.
 In middle of May, Chetniks killed 5 villagers of Lipolist and 9 young men from Komirić.
-Young men were killed by Račić himself, according to testimonies from the literature.
+Young men were killed by Račić himself, according to witnesses of this crime.
 Another killing of 9 villagers happened in Čokešina in the end of May.

-In 1944, when strong communist Partisan forces invaded Serbia from Bosnia, Račić was appointed as commander of all operations of the Yugoslav Army in the Fatherland in Serbia.
+In 1944, when strong communist-led Partisan forces entered Serbia from Bosnia, Račić was appointed as commander of all Chetnik operations in Serbia.
 The group of Chetnik Corps under his command and group of Corps under command of Dragutin Keserović accepted the main blow of communist attack during the Battle for Serbia.
 On 23 July 1944, the communist controlled forces attacked Nova Varoš and captured it.
 This was the signal for Tito to order urgent movement of Partisan Operational groups of Divisions into Serbia with main goal to destroy military forces and political organization of nationalists.
 The main blow of communist controlled forces across Kopaonik was received only by Chetnik units.